tendermint/tendermint/docs/spec/blockchain/blockchain.md

 The sum total of the voting power of the validators that voted must be greater than 2/3 of the total voting power of the complete validator set.

+The number of votes in a commit is limited to 10000 (see `types.MaxVotesCount`).

 ### Vote

 A vote is a signed message broadcast in the consensus for a particular block at a particular height and round.